U.S. judge dismisses lawsuit against India PM Modi over 2002 riots

 The lawsuit, filed in September by an obscure human rights group on the eve of Modi's maiden visit to the United States, made international headlines at the time, though officials from both countries brushed it off as a distraction.

-Babak Pourtavoosi, a lawyer who represented the center, and Whittington did not immediately respond to requests for comment.
+Babak Pourtavoosi, a lawyer who represented the centre, and Whittington did not immediately respond to requests for comment.

 The judge's decision comes ahead of a planned visit by President Barack Obama to attend India’s Jan.
 26 Republic Day celebrations at Modi’s invitation.